hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 Realistic fluids have a sort of internal friction or stickiness called [*viscosity*](https://en.wikipedia.org/wiki/Viscosity), which is what makes things like honey goopy.
-As we drag one layer of fluid past another, or *shear* the layers of fluid, viscosity will resist, in the same way that dragging one surface across another creates frictional resistance.
+As we drag one layer of fluid past another, called *shearing* the layers, viscosity will resist, in the same way that dragging one surface across another creates frictional resistance.